Using Anonymous Functions (Lambdas) and Closures in PHP

 $inc(); // 1

-In the above case we create a ‘regular’ function which is supplied with the desired incremental step.
-When called, a new closure is returned which keeps a referential hold on the ‘$inc’ value and specified step. ‘$inc’ and ‘$step’ are local function variables that are bound/closed over the returned closure function to retain the reference.
+In the above case, we create a regular function that is supplied with the desired incremental step.
+When called, a new closure is returned that keeps a referential hold on the $inc value and the specified step.
+The $inc and $step variables are local function variables that are bound or closed over the returned closure to retain the reference.

 Validation Library Example

-These trivial examples are all well and good for an article example, but what may help is a concrete use-case where the power of the two concepts can be truly understood.
-Combined, the two provide you with the ability to allow clients to easily extend a defined implementation, supplying their own behavior, without the overhead of exploiting OO inheritance.
+Although these trivial examples serve well in an post context, a concrete use-case may better illustrate the power of these two concepts.
+Combined, the two provide you with the ability to allow clients to easily extend a defined implementation by supplying their own behaviour, without the overhead of using object-oriented inheritance.

-So as to provide a real-life use case I have abstracted out the dynamic method implementation into a trait that can then be reused.
-Simplify explained the following example allows a user to register a lambda/closure with the specified instance, which is invoked if no concrete method of the same name exists within the class.
+To provide a real-life use-case, I have abstracted the dynamic method implementation into a trait that can then be reused.
+Simply put, the following example allows a user to register a lambda or closure with the specified instance, which is invoked if no concrete method of the same name exists within the class.

 trait DynamicMethod {